 But even if they focused on value delivery, there’s still no universal definition of a fully-onboarded customer; it’s simply different for every company.

 And for SaaS vendors – where customers can start small and (ideally) expand their use of the product over time – the notion of “onboarded” as a status is even harder to nail down than it was with traditional Enterprise software.

-So, since it’s hard to nail it down and there’s no universal definition for it, I prefer to consider a customer “onboarded” once they’ve achieved “initial success” with your product (consider this First Value Delivered – FVD).
+So, since it’s hard to nail it down and there’s no universal definition for it, I prefer to consider a customer “onboarded” as one of two poential states:

-What “initial success” does my customer need to achieve when all parties understand that the breadth and depth of use will continue to evolve and expand over their lifetime as a customer?
+So, what “initial success” (realized or potential) does my customer need to achieve when all parties understand that the breadth and depth of use will continue to evolve and expand over their lifetime as a customer?
 That’s a great question to keep top of mind as you go through this process.